zeyuanxuan/lisa-leap/README.md

 ___

 ### 2️⃣ CompactBinary Class
-The fundamental unit of the package.
-This class handles the physics, evolution, and I/O for a single binary system.
+The fundamental building block of the package.
+Instances of this class (**Objects**) encapsulate the physical parameters, orbital evolution, and I/O methods for a single binary system.

 #### `LISAeccentric.CompactBinary()`
 To create a binary system object: